knightedcodemonkey/duel/docs/exports.md

 ## After: `duel --exports wildcard`

 Wildcard keys use the first path segment and cover folders; values are wildcarded to match all files in that segment.
+With the same layout as above, keys group by the **first** directory (`components`, `utils`) instead of the deepest one.

 ```json
 {